pippinbarr/cart253-2018/modules/core-javascript-objects/core-javascript-objects.md

 ## In this module

 - JavaScript objects with data
-- JavaScript objects with functions
+- (Advanced) JavaScript objects with functions

 ---